reneang17/dharma-resources/README.md

 # License Information

-## About the license of distribution of the *Dhammapada Reflections Series* and *A Dhammapada for Contemplation* by Ajahn Munindo
+## About the license of distribution of the *Dhammapada Reflections Series* and *A Dhammapada for Contemplation* by Ajahn Munindo used in this repo/website

-These publications are made available for free distribution by Aruno Publications.
+Thee publications are made available for free distribution by Aruno Publications.

 **Books:**
 - A Dhammapada for Contemplation ("./ajahn_munindo_books/dhammapada-for-contemplation-5th-LARGE-WEB-2017-02-05.pdf")